RTA Changes regarding pets February 2019

 On 1 November 2018 the ACT Government tabled a Bill (the Residential Tenancies Amendment Bill 2018(No 2)) that introduced some significant changes to all tenancies in the ACT relating to pets, rent increases, tenants making modifications and break lease fees.
 The Bill was debated and passed on 21 February 2019.

 We have not published details because the Residential Tenancies Amendment Act 2019 will not commence until 4 March 2020.
 All of our relevant information and materials will be updated and available just prior to the changes commencing.
+If you would like to see what the changes are they are detailed in S71AE Process for tenants seekign consent – animlas and S71AF Lessor to apply to ACAT for refusal – animals.

 Until the changes come into effect the law regarding pets remains as below: